Young woman holding phone taking selfie against teal background

 Other forms of social media, such as video calling apps, can also use up a fair amount of data.
 For example, making video calls with FaceTime can use around 180MB per hour and other video calling apps might use a similar amount.
 If you spend around four hours video calling friends and family — and using mobile data to do it — you could be using up around 1GB.

-How much data does audio streaming use?
+How much mobile data does audio streaming use?

 Young woman looking at phone while wearing headphones